Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 $code list-acme-balance ../examples/java/Assets.java ../examples/ruby/assets.rb ../examples/node/assets.js

-To list all the control programs that hold a portion of the circulation of Acme Common stock, we build an unspent outputs query, filtering on the Acme Common stock `asset_alias`.
+To list all the unspent outputs that hold a portion of the circulation of Acme Common stock, we build an unspent outputs query, filtering on the Acme Common stock `asset_alias`.

 $code list-acme-common-unspents ../examples/java/Assets.java ../examples/ruby/assets.rb ../examples/node/assets.js